amueller69/Law-School-Notes/Spring-2019/Bankruptcy/01-StateCollectionLaw.md

 * Basic Priorities **Inside** Bankruptcy:
   1. Perfected property interests
   2. Administrative expenses /other special priorities
-     * I.e. attorney’s fees etc.; Domestic Support Expenses; Employees; IRS and other enumerated priorities in Bankruptcy Code
+     * I.e. attorney's fees etc.; Domestic Support Expenses; Employees; IRS and other enumerated priorities in Bankruptcy Code
   3. General unsecured creditors
      * In bankruptcy, unperfected property interests are lumped in this category
   4. Equity
      * Remaining is distributed among debtor's shareholders or equity holders
 * Differences in priority inside/outside bankruptcy:
   * Inclusion of special priorities for administrative expenses second/right after perfected property interest holders
+    * Attorney's fees, professionals, employees on paid wages
+    * Domestic support obligations trump these admin expenses
   * Unperfected property interests get wiped out inside bankruptcy and turned into general unsecured claims.
-This does not mean that the claim disappears, only that the property interest does
+This does not mean that the claim disappears, only that the property interest does (The claim turns into an unsecured claim)
-    * Trustee has power to ‘avoid’ unperfected security interest
+    * Trustee has power to ‘avoid' unperfected security interest
   * **Pro Rata Rule**: All remaining assets divided equally among pool of unsecured creditors

 ---